colabottles/toddl/posts/war-and-peace-my-version.md

 My heart tells me to quit. that it can't take any more rejection.
 There are issues behind that which I won't go into.
 My gut, my gut tells me to keep fighting like I always have and never quit.
 I have ten to fifteen years left in me and I'm not to stop now.

 I don't know or think I have it in me anymore.
+The constant being beaten down needs to end.

 Something I loved to do since the age of nine, forty years plus ago.
 I'm ready to leave it all behind but the question is, do I walk away now or hold out hope for yet another day&quest;